INFER : Learning Implicit Neural Frequency Response Fields for Confined Car Cabin: Related Work

-\paragraph{Neural Implicit Representations for Physical Fields.} Neural implicit representations (INRs) have emerged as a powerful framework for modeling continuous physical signals by learning coordinate-to-signal mappings using multilayer perceptrons.
-Foundational methods such as SIREN~\cite{Sitzmann2020ImplicitNR} and Fourier feature encodings~\cite{tancik2020fourier} allow compact modeling of high-frequency functions, enabling applications in 3D vision~\cite{mildenhall2021nerf, martel2021acorn} and implicit surface reconstruction~\cite{wang2021neus}.
-These ideas have been extended to domains like fluids~\cite{holl2020learning}, mmWave~\cite{2506.08163}, and wave propagation~\cite{orekondy2023winert}, demonstrating the versatility of coordinate-based learning.
-Our work builds on these insights and targets learning frequency response fields of spatially varying acoustic transfer functions within a confined car cabin, where modal resonances, material absorption, and directionality jointly shape the acoustic field.
-This setting requires jointly modeling amplitude and phase attenuation over a frequency spectrum. \paragraph{Neural Modeling of Acoustic Fields.} Accurate modeling of sound fields in complex environments has traditionally relied on geometric acoustics, ray tracing, or numerical methods such as FEM and BEM~\cite{feng2013low, mo2015tracing, etgen2007computational}.
-These methods are physically grounded but computationally expensive and require detailed knowledge of geometry and material parameters.
-To address this, recent works like NAF~\cite{luo2022learning} and INRAS~\cite{su2022inras} have proposed neural implicit models to learn audio impulse responses from spatial data, often in time domain and with limited physical constraints.
-AVR~\cite{lan2024acoustic} introduces a hybrid frequency-time modeling pipeline but still lacks frequency-specific attenuation modeling.
-In contrast, our method \systemname{} directly predicts frequency response fields, allowing frequency-aware supervision, perceptual spectral weighting, and physically grounded modeling of dispersion and absorption using Kramers–Kronig constraints—capabilities that existing impulse-response field prediction methods do not offer. \paragraph{Car Cabin Acoustic Modeling and Applications.} Acoustic field modeling inside car cabins presents unique challenges due to the confined space, material heterogeneity, complex modal behavior, and intricate reflection patterns~\cite{accardo2018experimental, yoshimura2012modal}.
+{\bf Car Cabin Acoustic Modeling and Applications.} Acoustic field modeling inside car cabins presents unique challenges due to the confined space, material heterogeneity, complex modal behavior, and intricate reflection patterns~\cite{accardo2018experimental, yoshimura2012modal}.
 Classical simulation techniques based on FEM or BEM~\cite{wang2013hybrid,liu20173d} are accurate but computationally prohibitive for design iteration or personalization.
-Empirical IR measurements~\cite{farina1998spatial} and equalization techniques often ignore the global structure of the acoustic field, focusing instead on specific locations.
-Recent learning-based methods lack frequency-aware modeling and typically neglect physically grounded constraints essential for accurate modeling.
+Empirical IR measurements~\cite{farina1998spatial} and equalization techniques often ignore the global structure of the acoustic field, focusing instead on specific locations, which leads to poor spatial robustness~\cite{bharitkar2004robustness}.
+Recent learning-based methods~\cite{majumder2022few} often lack frequency-aware modeling and typically neglect physically grounded constraints essential for accurate modeling.
 Our method addresses these limitations by learning a continuous, physically grounded frequency-domain representation of the cabin's 3D acoustic field, enabling accurate reconstruction of both amplitude and phase, with explicit modeling of dispersion, crossover behavior, and material absorption—critical features not captured by prior empirical or neural approaches.